digital-archives/HISTGA1011/final_project/paper_structure.md

 Include the following supporting documents:

 ### End-User Experience Mockup
-- Your mockup should serve as a visual guide to how users will search for, discover, and otherwise view/interact with your selected materials.
+Your Mockup should serve as a visual guide to how users will search for, discover, and otherwise view and interact with your selected materials.
 Suggested structure:
   - **Initial search:** Show how users will first initiate a search for your materials.
-Will this be through the finding aid portal itself, through some other discovery layer, or something else?
   - **Filtering/sorting Results:** What do your search results look like?
 How will users narrow down results to find your collection materials?
 Show any dropdown menus, checkboxes, sidebars/facets, or filters.
   - **Individual Page:** Provide an example of a page that displays the digitized material in detail.
-What features does the viewer give you, and how can the user interact with the materials.
+What features does the viewer give you, and how can the user interact with the materials?
-- Suggestion: Use screenshots, and then Google Slides or an image editing program to annotate.

 This Mockup will be central to your <a href="https://digital-archives.github.io/HISTGA1011/final_project/presentation" target="_blank">Presentation</a>, where you will discuss features and functionalities of your access portal

-### Workflow Diagram
-- A diagram mapping out your workflow from digitization to access
-- Ensure it visually aligns with your workflow narrative

 ---